cuevaio/insumos-frontend/README.md

-# React App for GSMS and External Scopes
+# Insumos UI for GSMS and External Scopes

 This is a frontend React application designed to operate within the **GSMS** scope and external environments.

 ## Configuration

-Use the `.env.example` file to configure environment variables for the app.
+Use the `.env.example` file to as example to configure environment variables for the app.

 ### Environment Variables
 - **`VITE_GSMS_PATH`**: The path where the app will be served within the GSMS scope.